Saudi Arabia halts oil exports in Red Sea lane after Houthi attacks

 DUBAI (Reuters) - Saudi Arabia said on Thursday it was suspending oil shipments through a strategic Red Sea lane after Yemen’s Iran-aligned rebels attacked two tankers in the waterway, underscoring the risk of an escalation in tensions in the region.

-Brent crude futures rose 55 cents to $74.48 a barrel by 0832 GMT on Thursday after the news, extending their rally into a third day to a 10-day high.[O/R]
+Brent crude futures rose 59 cents to $74.52 a barrel by 1008 GMT, extending their rally into a third day but falling from a 10-day high in earlier trading.[O/R]

 Saudi Arabia and arch-foe Iran have been locked in a three-year proxy war in Yemen, which lies on one side of the Bab al-Mandeb strait at the southern mouth of the sea, one of the most important trade routes for oil tankers heading from the Middle East to Europe.

-The Houthis, who have previously threatened to block the strait, said on Thursday that they had the naval capability to hit Saudi ports and other targets in the Red Sea.
+The Houthis, who have previously threatened to block the strait, said on Thursday that they had the naval capability to hit Saudi ports and other Red Sea targets.
 Iran has threatened to block another strategic shipping route, the Strait of Hormuz.

-Saudi Energy Minister Khalid al-Falih said Houthis attacked two Saudi oil tankers in the Red Sea on Wednesday, one of which sustained minimal damage.
+Saudi Energy Minister Khalid al-Falih said the Houthis attacked two Saudi oil tankers in the Red Sea on Wednesday, one of which sustained minimal damage.

-“Saudi Arabia is temporarily halting all oil shipments through Bab al-Mandeb Strait immediately until the situation becomes clearer and the maritime transit through Bab al-Mandeb is safe,” he said.
+“Saudi Arabia is temporarily halting all oil shipments through Bab al-Mandeb strait immediately until the situation becomes clearer and the maritime transit through Bab al-Mandeb is safe,” he said.

 The chairman of Kuwait Oil Tanker Company said the country was studying whether to follow suit.